rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 if you're using SSH.

+**NOTE:** This page is dedicated to workflows for `rust-lang/rust`, but will likely be useful when contributing to other repositories in the Rust project.

 ## Standard Process

 Below is the normal procedure that you're likely to use for most minor changes